AWS VPC NAT – NAT Gateway

 • is a globally available resource that can be created in any Region and accessed from all other Regions.

-• supports Private VIF only and does not support Public VIF.
+• supports Private VIF and Transit VIF.
+Does not support Public VIF.

 • DX Gateway and Private VIF should be in the same AWS account, whereas the connected VPCs can be in different AWS accounts and regions.